List of multiple Winter Olympic medalists

-This page is a list of various individuals who are multiple Olympic medalists at the Winter Olympics.
+This page is a list of various individuals who are multiple Olympic medalists at the Winter Olympic Games.

 List of multiple Winter Olympic medalists

 This list shows only the athletes who have won at least eight medals at the Winter Olympics.

 Most medals in one individual event

 This list shows only the athletes who have won at least four medals in the same individual event at the Winter Olympics.